Because Of Great Love One Is Courageous (Lao Tzu)

 But this is not love, not the kind of love that Lao Tzu is talking about, that Landmark is talking about, that Anastasia is talking about, that I am talking about.

 This is love not for some return.
-This is the kind of love that I say “I can do no other”
+Not the kind of love that I call “I can do no other”